A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 The periodic table is organized into groups and periods based on the electron configuration of its elements.
-The s-, p-, d-, and f-block elements are four groups of elements that are classified based on the highest energy level of their electrons in their atomic orbital.
+The s-, p-, d-, and f-block elements are four groups of elements classified based on the highest energy level of their electrons in their atomic orbitals.

 Basic Concepts

-The following are the key concepts related to s-, p-, d-, and f-block elements:
+Key concepts related to s-, p-, d-, and f-block elements include:

 • Atomic orbital: The region around the nucleus where electrons are most likely to be found.